 If you’re in the preliminary stages of looking into home care solutions, it’s beneficial to have some understanding around what exactly home care is and how it works.
-To help you through this process, the professional team at CareFor, providers of top-rated San Marcos, TX home care and care management services, has pulled together some frequently asked questions related to home care, along with the appropriate answers to help you make better, more informed care decisions for your loved one.
+To help you through this process, the professional team at CareFor, top providers of Austin senior home care and care management services, has pulled together some frequently asked questions related to home care, along with the appropriate answers to help you make better, more informed care decisions for your loved one.

 Q: Will Medicare pay for long-term in-home care?